 In response to the ongoing coronavirus situation, the Australian Government has announced a range of financial benefits to help small and medium businesses and keep Aussies in their jobs.
-This includes 50% wage subsidies for around 117,000 Australian apprentices and trainees!
+This includes the Supporting Apprentices and Trainees (SAT) wage subsidy of 50% for around 117,000 Australian apprentices and trainees.

 What benefits are available?